SiftScience/sift-ios/README.md

 your app starts.
 It usually makes most sense to initialize the SDK in `application:didFinishLaunchingWithOptions:`.

-Here is what you would usually do:
+Here is what you would do:

 * Add `#import "Sift/Sift.h"`.